Skip to content

 8. Beauty bias

-It’s a strange but perhaps unsurprising fact that people who “look good” get paid an average of 10-15% more than their counterparts in the United States.
+It’s a strange but perhaps unsurprising fact that people who “look good” get paid an average of 10-15% more than their counterparts in the United States (more recent studies reveal that number might have dropped to around 5%, but still…).
 Good looks pay off in personal and professional lives, as it turns out.

-Beauty bias occurs when someone decides to go forward with or hire those candidates they perceive as beautiful.
-They might even think that their looks will help them do the job better, like a receptionist or hostess working in front-of-house, even though it’s not necessarily true.
+Beauty bias occurs when someone decides to proceed with or hire candidates they perceive as beautiful.
+They might even think that their looks will help them do the job better, like a receptionist or hostess working in front of the house, even though it’s not necessarily true.

-A solution: Blind hiring, skills testing in the pre-screening stage, or doing first-round interviews over Zoom or Meets with the camera off are just some ideas to help avoid beauty bias.
-And with Toggl Hire, you can test all your prospective candidates well before putting a face to their names.
+A solution: Blind hiring, skills testing in the pre-screening stage, or conducting first-round interviews over Zoom or Meets with the camera off are just some ideas to help avoid beauty bias.
+With Toggl Hire, you can test all your prospective candidates well before putting a face to their names.

 9. The primacy and recency effect

-As the name suggests, this implicit bias happens when we favor candidates that we saw first.
-For example, if someone was the first to interview for a role, we might remember them the most vividly – or fondly!
+As the name suggests, this implicit bias happens when we favor candidates we saw first.
+For example, if someone was the first to interview for a role, we might remember them the most vividly—or fondly!

 Similarly, recency bias occurs when the hiring team favors the most recent candidates they interviewed or screened.
-Since they are still fresh in your hiring team’s memory, they might leave the biggest impression and affect their hiring decisions.
+Since they are still fresh in your hiring team’s memory, the last candidates might leave the biggest impression and affect their hiring decisions.

-A solution: One way to help overcome such biases is to take detailed notes to help when comparing candidates or try using a candidate scorecard for interviews.
+A solution: One way to overcome such biases is to take detailed notes when comparing candidates or try using a candidate scorecard for interviews.
 Interview scorecards are a practical tool for hiring managers to support their decisions with real, quantifiable data.

 10. Status quo bias

-As the name suggests, this type of bias is when hiring managers shy away from making any changes to the status quo.
-Especially for homogenous teams like an all-male developer squad or a sales team that all used to work together at another company, hiring managers may feel reluctant to introduce any changes.
+As the name suggests, this type of bias occurs when hiring managers shy away from making changes to the status quo.
+Especially for homogenous teams like an all-male developer squad or a sales team that used to work together at another company, hiring managers may feel reluctant to introduce any changes.

 A solution: A breath of fresh air and some diversity can be an amazing thing for your workplace.
 But of course, even the best of us can be resistant to change.
 In this case, you’ll need to persuade them of the benefits of the coming changes and outline a plan of action for dealing with any resulting conflict.